littlefs-project/littlefs/DESIGN.md

 - There was a lot of nuanced logic for adding blocks to the free list without modifying the blocks, since the blocks remain active until the metadata is updated.
-- The free list had to support both additions and removals in fifo order while minimizing block erases.
+- The free list had to support both additions and removals in FIFO order while minimizing block erases.
 - The free list had to handle the case where the file system completely ran out of blocks and may no longer be able to add blocks to the free list.